Peggy Schuyler

-Margarita "Peggy" Schuyler Van Rensselaer (September 24, 1758 – March 14, 1801) was the third daughter of Continental Army General Philip Schuyler.
+Margarita "Peggy" Schuyler Van Rensselaer (September 19, 1758 – March 14, 1801) was the third daughter of Continental Army General Philip Schuyler.
 She was the wife of Stephen Van Rensselaer III, sister of Angelica Schuyler Church, Philip Jeremiah Schuyler, and Elizabeth Schuyler Hamilton, and sister-in-law of John Barker Church and Alexander Hamilton.

 Early life

 Photo of page in Schuyler family Bible noting Peggy Schuyler's birth.
-Notation is in Dutch: the English translation of the relevant portion is "1758 24th September- Margaret- Lord Give her peace on Earth & everlasting Glory".
+Notation is in Dutch: the English translation of the relevant portion is "1758 19th September- Margarita- Lord Give her peace on Earth & everlasting Glory".

-Margarita, also called Peggy, Schuyler was born in Albany, New York on September 24, 1758, the third daughter of Catherine Van Rensselaer Schuyler (1734–1803) and Philip Schuyler (1733–1804), a wealthy patroon and major general in the Continental Army during the American Revolution.
+Margarita, also called Peggy, Schuyler was born in Albany, New York on September 19, 1758, the third daughter of Catherine Van Rensselaer Schuyler (1734–1803) and Philip Schuyler (1733–1804), a wealthy patroon and major general in the Continental Army during the American Revolution.
 She had seven siblings who lived to adulthood, including Philip Jeremiah Schuyler (1768–1835), Angelica Schuyler Church (1756–1814) and Elizabeth Schuyler Hamilton (1757–1854).

 Her maternal grandparents were Johannes Van Rensselaer (1707/08–1783) and his first wife, Engeltje Livingston (1698–1746/47).
 Johannes was the grandson of Hendrick van Rensselaer (1667–1740).

 The Schuyler family was among the wealthy Dutch landowners who had settled around Albany in the mid-1600s, and both her mother and father came from wealthy and well-regarded families.
 Despite the unrest of the French and Indian War, which her father served in and which was fought in part near her childhood home, Peggy's childhood was spent comfortably, including receiving from her mother a basic education and training in domestic skills including sewing.
 Like most Dutch families of the area, the Schuylers attended the Dutch Reformed Church in Albany.